logzio/logz-docs/_source/logzio_collections/_security-sources/auditd.md

   cd /etc/auditbeat
   ```

 Wipe the file auditbeat.yml clean.
-In other words, delete its contents.
+In other words, delete its content.

   ```shell
   su